Strength & Power

 In sports science, we borrow a concept from pharmacology called the Minimum Effective Dose (MED), and it is the secret to enjoying your summer without losing your progress.

-Instead of constantly asking, “How much training can I fit in?” you start asking, “What is the smallest amount of training I need to maintain performance while prioritising the rest of my life?”
+Instead of constantly asking, “How much training can I fit in?” you can ask yourself, “What is the smallest amount of training I need to maintain performance while prioritising the rest of my life?”

 What ‘Minimum Effective Dose’ Actually Means

 In medicine, the minimum effective dose is the smallest amount of a drug that will produce the desired medical outcome.
-If one paracetamol cures your headache, taking four won’t cure it ‘better’ – it just damages your liver.
+If one paracetamol cures your headache, taking four doesn't cure it 'better' – it just damages your liver…

 In fitness, your training is the drug.
 Minimum effective dose is the least amount of training stimulus needed to produce or maintain a meaningful adaptation.
-It is not the maximum recoverable volume, nor is it the volume that simply makes you feel productive.
+It is not the maximum recoverable volume, nor is it the volume that makes you feel like you've worked hard.
 It is just enough.

 The goal of training over summer is to train the smallest amount you can indoors in the gym to maintain adaptations (typically strength, in this context), leaving you with maximum time and energy for the rest of your life.